 Source: adapted from World Bank, Logistics Performance Index.
 Memedovic, O., L. Ojala, J-P Rodrigue and T. Naula (2008) “Fuelling the Global Value Chains: What Role for Logistics Capabilities?”, International Journal of Technological Learning, Innovation and Development, Vol. 1, No. 3, pp. 353-374.

 The development and provision of logistics services vary from country to country.
 In most developing economies, the market for these services is small, which can be a major deterrent for companies wishing to establish a market presence.
 Logistics performance is closely associated with economic development levels.
 It can be argued that logistics can be a more effective measure of development than standard measures of GDP per capita because it is reflective of concrete transport and commercial conditions.
-The first worldwide Logistics Performance Index (LPI) was developed by the World Bank in 2007 to assess better how respective countries rank in the managerial and physical effectiveness of their logistic.
+The World Bank developed the first worldwide Logistics Performance Index (LPI) in 2007 to assess better how respective countries rank in the managerial and physical effectiveness of their logistic.